-3.4.2 Gaussian Elimination
+3.4.2 LU-Decomposition, a.k.a.
+Gaussian Elimination

-Various methods for computing a good approximation to the solution (3.35):
+Various methods for computing a good approximation to the solution (3.33):

 Iteratively: Various types of methods, by the names Gauss-Jordan, Gauss-Seidel, successive-overrelaxation (SOR), etc. Used mainly for "large" systems (thousands of unknowns) that are weakly coupled; we will not handle such systems.